OHYECHAN/Dashmoto-s-Art-Crafts-codecademy-css-project-/README.md

 This is simple project by codecademy.

 https://s3.amazonaws.com/codecademy-content/courses/freelance-1/unit-2/dasmotos-arts_redline.jpg
-This link is document that I refered when I was colding this project.
+This link is document that I refered when I was doing this project.